-By 2015 there could be a potential annual shortage of 15,000 - 25,000 qualified workers in the real estate industry.
+By 2025 there could be a potential annual shortage of 15,000 - 25,000 qualified workers in the real estate industry.

-announcement is determined.
+When the transition plan (typically three years) is completed, the successor is notified and the final timing of the announcement is determined.
 However, you are not done!
 The candidate must accept the opportunity, agree to the compensation package and transition schedule and accept all the terms of the position (e.g., where he/she will live, level of expected travel, reporting relationships, etc.).
 It sounds easy, but it can be problematic.
 Sometimes the offer may have to be withdrawn if the details are not accepted.